 City and County Governments on the road to 100% have a wide range of options when it comes to sourcing renewable energy.
 One approach to procurement rarely fits the needs of all, and it’s important for purchasers to view the available options as a menu from which they can pick and choose what best meets their needs.

 With this ‘menu’ in hand, purchasers can weigh the benefits of each offering — from large-scale to on-site, and from on-bill to virtual billing.
 Benefits weighed, purchasers can begin to create a procurement blend that’s just right.

 The right blend of procurement depends on these key variables:

-Once an organization understands the state of their variables, it’s time to ask some questions.
+Once an organization understands the state of its variables, it’s time to ask some questions.
 But not just any questions…

-Whether just beginning to develop sustainability initiatives or looking to expand renewable procurement, there are several critical questions that local government should ask to help generate their own unique mix of renewables:
+Whether just beginning to develop sustainability initiatives or looking to expand renewable procurement, there are several critical questions that local governments should ask to help generate their own unique mix of renewables: